-Remember that the bursa are sacs filled with fluid.
-They are located between the tendons and bones in the shoulder.
-When they get squeezed between the tendons and bones, the bursa can become inflamed, resulting in bursitis.
-Bursitis can make it painful, or even impossible, to raise the arm.
-An individual can get bursitis if they often raise their arm too high so that the elbow is above your shoulder.
-Shoulder problems like muscle aches, tendinitis, and bursitis all have something in common.
-They can all be caused by holding your arm stretched away from the body, or holding the arm above shoulder height, or both.
-Individuals are especially likely to have problems if they do these things often.
+Remember that the bursa are sets filled th fluid.
+They are located between the tendons and oulder.
+When they get squeezed between the tendons bone the bursa can become inflamed, resulting in bursitis.
+Bursit make it painful, or even impossible, to raise the arm.
+An indicated can get bursitis if they often raise their arm too high so that the your shoulder.
+Shoulder problems like muscle aches dinitis and bursitis all have something in common.
+They caull be by holding your arm stretched away from the body, or the stretched away from the s the arm above shoulder height, or both.
+Individuals are especiarly likely to have problems if they do these things often.